 “The quality of chef instructors is so good.
 It’s very personal, they really join hands with you one-on-one, they talk to you, and they walk you through every step of the program.
 I could reach out to any Chef Instructor whenever I needed.
 It’s never-ending, I keep learning each and every time I am in need of knowledge from Escoffier.”*

 Arnold Safari, Owner of Eat Zawadi Restaurant; Online Culinary Arts graduate

 An unaccredited culinary school might only be concerned about getting you “out the door” when it comes to graduation.
 It’s questionable to know whether they’re truly invested in your future.
 Accredited culinary schools usually want you to succeed since it’s a direct reflection of their faculty and coursework.

 At Escoffier, all students must complete one or two culinary externships.
 This is a short-term work opportunity that gives soon-to-be graduates real-world experience.
 This intensive experience tends to bridge the gap between education and your professional career.
 Many students may often embark upon their next job opportunity through the externship, avoiding the post-graduation unemployment phase entirely.

 Along with access to externships geared to help you achieve your culinary career goals, an accredited institution may also offer career services to prepare you for your professional job.

 Escoffier’s Career Services team provides dedicated coaching, counseling, and resources for all Escoffier students and graduates.
-Plus, culinary job seekers can get access to Escoffier Connect—an expansive job marketplace designed to find employers who value education and career development.
+Plus, culinary job seekers can get access to EConnect by Auguste Escoffier Global Solutions—an expansive job marketplace designed to find employers who value education and career development.
 This comprehensive platform allows candidates to browse opportunities based on their personality, experience, and lifestyle needs.